 4 GENERAL

-4.1 Unless otherwise stated, the tests shall be conducted at room temperature that is 27 ± 5 °C.
+4.1 Unless otherwise stated, the tests shall be conducted at room temperature that is 27 °C ± 5 °C.

 4.2 Components shall comply with the tests specified in their relevant specifications, as well as the applicable tests specified in this standard.
 Because of the peculiarities of some components, the list of tests given in this standard (see 5 to 15) is not exhaustive.
 Where additional tests are required, their provisions are given in another, relevant standard.